Looking for the best curling iron for straight hair?

 - Your hair lacks the volume, primarily flat on the crown

 - Hair gets greasy quickly, so you need to wash hair more frequently

 - Curls don’t last long especially on second-day hair

-Based on this, this is the best way to style your hair:
+Based on this, this is the best way to style your straight hair:

 1. Products: Avoid products that weigh down your hair or cause product build-up and greasiness in the first place.
 If you need to wash your hair frequently always use a clear, sulfate-free, non-creamy, conditioner free, all-natural shampoo specially made for beautiful hair.
 Pick light shampoo suitable for daily/frequent wash and which says volumizing on the label.
 You may use dry shampoo as well.
 With the right kind of products specifically made for your hair type, you can control the oiliness.

 2. Styling tools: Don’t compromise when it comes to styling tools.
 Please get yourself a hair curling iron depending on your hair type and not because it works on your best friend.
 Also, avoid using your mother’s worn-out ones.
 The curling iron that will give you long-lasting, stunning, damage-free hairstyles for your straight hair type is given in the tables above.

 Tips and tricks to use curling iron for straight hair